wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

 # A walk of a thousand miles consists of lots of steps

+The Toastmasters home page may be the first step to go.
+It clearly displays that it teaches public speaking.
+Please note this little `find a club` button.
+I used it to find our Yu-life club.

 I was so excited after I became a Toastmasters member that I logged in the Toastmaster home page immediately after I got my member ID.

 - TI website

-The Toastmasters home page clearly displays that it teaches public speaking.
-Please note this little `find a club` button.
-I used it to find our Yu-life club.

 Please remember your toastmasters' membership ID.
 You need it to log in.
 After you log in, you may see it says leadship - everyone needs leadership.